 - St. John's wort

 Many women who use the vaginal ring have more regular, lighter, and shorter periods.
-And a woman’s ability to become pregnant returns quickly when use of the ring is stopped.
+It is important to remember that you can become pregnant quickly is you.

 - bad menstrual cramps